Laércio Soldá

-Laércio Soldá (born 22 March 1993), sometimes known simply as Laércio ([lɐˈɛɾsiu]), is a Brazilian footballer who plays as a central defender for Sukhothai in the Thai League.
+Laércio Soldá (born 22 March 1993), sometimes known simply as Laércio ([lɐˈɛɾsiu]), is a Brazilian footballer who plays as a central defender.

 Club career

 Lajeadense

 Born in Marau, Rio Grande do Sul, Laércio Soldá represented Gaúcho, Passo Fundo, Ypiranga-RS and Lajeadense as a youth.
 In January 2012, he moved abroad and joined Swedish side Helsingborgs IF on loan.

 Laércio Soldá was promoted to Lajeadense's first team for the 2013 season, and made his senior debut on 17 February of that year by starting and scoring the opener in a 3–0 Campeonato Gaúcho home win against Santa Cruz-RS.
 He began to appear regularly during the Série D, but spent the first half of the 2014 campaign sidelined due to an injury.

 A starter in 2015, Laércio Soldá spent the entire 2016 season out nursing a knee injury.

 Caxias

 On 12 December 2016, Laércio Soldá was presented at Caxias.
 The following 15 July, he was loaned to Boa Esporte in the Série B until the end of the year, but featured rarely for the side.

 Upon returning, Laércio Soldá was initially a backup option until the 2020 season, where he established himself as a first-choice as his side finished second in the Gauchão.
 He was also named the Man of the Match in the Final against Grêmio.

 On 8 September 2020, Laércio Soldá terminated his contract with Caxias.